esphome-libs/micro-opus/README.md

 ### Fixed-Point vs Floating-Point

-CELT (music) takes roughly 4x more CPU than SILK (speech) to decode.
+**Decoding**: CELT (music) takes roughly 4x more CPU than SILK (speech) to decode.
 ESP32 and ESP32-S3 default to floating-point, which is ~5% faster for CELT.
 However, fixed-point is ~23% faster for SILK.
 If your application primarily decodes speech, consider enabling fixed-point mode in menuconfig.

+**Encoding**: Fixed-point is strongly recommended for encoding on ESP32-S3.
+SILK encoding with floating-point is 4-6x slower than fixed-point and fails to achieve real-time at even the lowest complexity settings.
+CELT encoding is only ~10-40% slower with floating-point.
+See the [encode benchmark](examples/encode_benchmark) for detailed performance comparisons.

 ## Xtensa DSP Instructions